Board of Directors in a Homeowners Association

 HorizontalListModule

-Cannot read properties of undefined (reading 'description')
+Cannot read properties of undefined (reading 'slug')

-"TypeError: Cannot read properties of undefined (reading 'description')\n at /var/task/.next/server/chunks/483.js:1:33069\n at Array.map (<anonymous>)\n at moduleHorizontalList (/var/task/.next/server/chunks/483.js:1:33039)\n at we (/var/task/node_modules/next/dist/compiled/next-server/app-page.runtime.prod.js:1:262655)\n at /var/task/node_modules/next/dist/compiled/next-server/app-page.runtime.prod.js:1:273539\n at Object.toJSON (/var/task/node_modules/next/dist/compiled/next-server/app-page.runtime.prod.js:1:276836)\n at stringify (<anonymous>)\n at Oe (/var/task/node_modules/next/dist/compiled/next-server/app-page.runtime.prod.js:1:265286)\n at Me (/var/task/node_modules/next/dist/compiled/next-server/app-page.runtime.prod.js:1:265817)\n at Timeout._onTimeout (/var/task/node_modules/next/dist/compiled/next-server/app-page.runtime.prod.js:1:263635)"
+"TypeError: Cannot read properties of undefined (reading 'slug')\n at Object.s (/var/task/.next/server/chunks/195.js:13:31098)\n at /var/task/.next/server/chunks/483.js:1:33241\n at Array.map (<anonymous>)\n at moduleHorizontalList (/var/task/.next/server/chunks/483.js:1:33161)\n at we (/var/task/node_modules/next/dist/compiled/next-server/app-page.runtime.prod.js:1:262655)\n at /var/task/node_modules/next/dist/compiled/next-server/app-page.runtime.prod.js:1:273539\n at Object.toJSON (/var/task/node_modules/next/dist/compiled/next-server/app-page.runtime.prod.js:1:276836)\n at stringify (<anonymous>)\n at Oe (/var/task/node_modules/next/dist/compiled/next-server/app-page.runtime.prod.js:1:265286)\n at Me (/var/task/node_modules/next/dist/compiled/next-server/app-page.runtime.prod.js:1:265817)"

 DEAS logo